juampo1/challenge/README.md

   - SQLite
   - Chi Router framework
   - JWT for auth and authz

+### Things to do
+There are things that remains to be done:
+  - Tests
+  - Docker
 ### Instructions

 They are located in the *docs/index.html* file